jp-ag/wss-ctf/README/creating-new-challenges.md

 - `name` - Defines the display name of the challenge.
 - `flag` - Defines the flag used to complete the challenge.
 - `hints` (*Optional*) - Defines the array of progressive hints.
-- `port` - Defines the tost port to map the challenge containers port to.
+- `port` - Defines the host port to map the challenge containers port to.
 - `preface` (*Optional*) - Defines the text shown at start of a challenge.
 - `postface` (*Optional*) - Defines the text shown at the end of a challenge.